ruizhang84/Android-team/Project2/Docs/TestPlan.md

 ### 1.4 Bug Tracking

+The bugs or enhancement request will be reported in slack (https://omscs-study.slack.com/messages/6300spring16team54/) and documented.
 Bugs have been tracked in a Spreadsheet- Defect_Tracking.xls.

 ### 1.5 Technology